thiagomarquessp/mash_automation/README.md

  (.venv) $ deactivate
 ~~~~

+## Browser drivers

+Path to browser drivers should be added to PATH in environment variables settings

 ##  Running test

 In command line/terminal navigate to project directory and execute below command to run test:
 ~~~~
  robot -d results tests/web_automation.robot
 ~~~~

+## Browsing test execution results

+Test results are stored in `results` folder within project